codeequity/codeEquity/docs/ceManual.md

 ### `ceJobs`
-In a well-behaved world, the handler in `githubRouter` would simply reroute each notification to it's specific handler, for example, `githubIssueHandler` receives the notification above.
+In a well-behaved world, the handler in `githubRouter` would simply reroute each notification to it's specific handler, for example, `githubIssueHandler` for the notification above.
 As is typically the case for servers in the wild, however, that doesn't work here.

-The most common way in which this fails is when a group of notifications arrives at CE Server in close proximity (by time).
+The most common way in which this fails is when a group of notifications arrive at CE Server in close proximity (by time).
 By default, each time a new notification arrives, it acts as an interrupt, delaying whichever notification was already being handled.
 Over time, the currently pending operations interleave in the server in unpredictable ways.
 This has several impacts,